tyvdh/stellar-protocol/ecosystem/sep_turingsigningserver.md

 Name | Type | Description
 -----|------|------------
-`contract` | file | The contract function file the contract creator is uploading to the turing server.
+`file` | file | The contract function file the contract creator is uploading to the turing server.
+`contract` | string | Stellar public key address used for signing updates.
 `turrets` | string | base64 encoded comma-separated list of urls where this contract will be hosted.
 `fields` | array\<\{name: string, type: string\|object\|array, description: string, rule: string\}\> | Array of objects detailing the expected incoming request parameters. `name` is the key for the outgoing request. `type` is the key value type, e.g. `"string"` or `"number"`. `description` is the human readable display explanation for the intention behind the given field. `rule` is a service provider explanation for any restrictions which could cause the request to be rejected.
 Intended to help build regex flows or help explain incoming errors from a given contract.